 Under Spanish law, the arrest does not give the claimant the legal right to seek direct enforcement against the vessel.

 The procedure for judicial sale of the arrested ship is subject to the commencement of recognition (when the judgment or award has been issued by a foreign – non-European – jurisdiction or international arbitration) and enforcement proceedings of the final judgment or award on the merits of the claim.

 The enforcement proceedings of a (national or recognised foreign) judgment or award against any asset located in the Spanish territory is regulated by the Spanish Code of Civil Procedure and the subsequent judicial sale of the vessel is regulated by Articles 480 to 486 of the SSA which mandate the observance of the Lien Convention provisions and, subsidiarily, the Spanish Procedural Rules.

 The order granting the judicial sale of the vessel must be served to:

 Provided that the recipients of such notifications are known, the aforementioned service containing all particulars of the auction (place, date, proceedings, circumstances, etc) shall be made in writing at least 30 days before the date of the auction.

 Any holder of a maritime lien can appear in the auction proceedings to safeguard, defend, or assert a third-party preference claim.

 Upon the sale of the vessel at public auction, all the mortgages, hypothèques, charges, maritime lines and claims will be cancelled.

-The sale of the vessel can be delegated to a specialised body, that are usually Port Authorities or brokers.
+The sale of the vessel can be delegated to a specialised body, usually a Port Authority or a broker.